 Set inside Fort Andross, a beautifully restored historic textile mill on the banks of the Androscoggin River, Cabot Mill Antiques spans over 16,000 square feet and houses dozens of vendors offering everything from vintage coastal decor to antique collectibles.

-I first discovered this charming spot during a solo stop last year on my way to visit my friend Molly, who shares my love for vintage, blue-and-white decor, and all things cozy coastal.
+I first discovered this charming spot during a solo stop last year on my way to visit my friend Molly, who shares my love for antiques, blue-and-white decor, and all things vintage coastal.
 Today, Molly and I are meeting up once again for a day of vintage treasure hunting.

 True to summer in Maine, traffic was a little unpredictable, especially around Wiscasset, where Molly got caught in a slow crawl.
 So while I waited, I took the opportunity to pop inside and get a head start exploring.